obynonwane/zkevm_partners_node_version/README.md

 ## Script Requirement

 ```
-Golang needs to be installed on your os, check link for your os: https://go.dev/doc/install
+ Install golang on your os: [See installation](https://go.dev/doc/install)
 ```
 ### Project setup run below script to clone the repository